 - a.
 Generally.
-Signs must either meet the Community Design Standard in Subparagraph B.3.c., below or go through Design Review, as described in this paragraph.
-The Community Design Standards provide an alternative process to design review for some proposals.
-Where a proposal is eligible to use the Community Design Standards, the applicant may choose to go through the discretionary design review process set out in Chapter 33.825, Design Review, or to meet the objective standards of Subparagraph B.3.c., below.
-If the proposal meets the Community Design Standards, no design review is required.
-Proposals that are not eligible to use the Community Design Standards, or where the applicant prefers more flexibility, must go through the design review process. - b.
-When Community Design Standards may be used.
+Signs must either meet the Design Standards in Subparagraph B.3.c., below or go through Design Review, as described in this paragraph.
+The Design Standards provide an alternative process to design review for some proposals.
+Where a proposal is eligible to use the Design Standards, the applicant may choose to go through the discretionary design review process set out in Chapter 33.825, Design Review, or to meet the objective standards of Subparagraph B.3.c., below.
+If the proposal meets the Design Standards, no design review is required.
+Proposals that are not eligible to use the Design Standards, that do not meet the Design Standards, or where the applicant prefers more flexibility, must go through the design review process. - b.
+When Design Standards may be used.
 See Chapter 33.420, Design Overlay Zone. - c.
-Community Design Standard for signs.
+Design Standard for signs.
 In the C, E, and I zones, signs must meet the sign regulations of the RX zone.
 Signs with a sign face area of over 32 square feet may not face an abutting regional trafficway or any Environmental Protection Overlay Zone, Environmental Conservation Overlay Zone, or River Natural Greenway Overlay Zone that is within 1,000 feet of the proposed site.